High Ankle Sprain

 Balance and proprioception (the sense of the relative position of neighbouring parts of the body) are both known to be adversely affected by injuries such as a sprained ankle.
 To prevent a re-injury, both aspects need to be assessed and re-trained.

-In order to prevent a recurrence as you return to sport, your physiotherapist will guide you through exercises to address these important components of rehabilitation to both prevent a recurrence and improve your sporting performance.
+In order to prevent a recurrence as you return to your sport, your physiotherapist will guide you through exercises to address these important components of rehabilitation to both prevent a recurrence and improve your sporting performance.

 Depending on what your sport or lifestyle entails, a speed, agility, proprioception and power program will be customised to prepares you for light sport-specific training.

 Phase 6: Return to Sport

 If you play sport and depending on the demands of your chosen sport, you may require specific sport-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport.
 You must be able to hop at least 15 to 20 times pain-free before even considering returning to the sport.

 Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise you for a complete and safe return to sport.
 The perfect outcome will have you performing at full speed, power, agility and function with the added knowledge that a thorough rehabilitation program has minimised your chance of future injury.

 What is the Recovery Time from a High Ankle Sprain?